A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Introduction

-In reality, a geophysical flow contains additional fast-varying large scale velocity modes such as wind- and tidally-driven flows.
-Even if their underlying large-scale structure is laminar, their variability may induce chaotic advection, i.e. chaotic Lagrangian trajectories of passive scalars in a (generally non-turbulent) kinematic flow \citep{Aref1984, ArefEtAl2017}.
-A canonical example for employing kinematic modelling in the study of transport and mixing in the ocean are studies of a double-gyre surface flow such as occurs in the North Atlantic.
-In these studies, a laminar flow that models the oceanic double-gyre flow with a strong seasonal variability, leads to chaotic advection in the ocean \citep{YangLiu1997, YangLiu1994, Yang1996, KoshelPrants2006, AharonEtAl2012}.
-Such simplified models are employed to provide a qualitative understanding of physical processes associated with fluid mixing and transport.
-However, aimed at studying passive scalars, they do not include any feedback mechanism.
+Geophysical flows contain additional fast-varying large-scale phenomena that affect tracer transport. {To address some of these effects, }box models have been extended to study effects of varying weather patterns \citep{Cessi1994, GriffiesTziperman1995, AshkenazyTziperman2007wind, barham2019eddifying, an2021rate, BuddEtAl2021} and simple wind-driven flows \citep{PasqueroTziperman2004, AshkenazyTziperman2007wind, barham2019eddifying}.
+These additions tend to stimulate dynamical tipping points between different modes, and enhance the variability of the overturning circulation.
+In a different class of toy models, the transport in time-varying flows is commonly studied by kinematic models.
+These models illustrate that tracer transport is greatly affected by chaotic advection, i.e. chaotic Lagrangian transport of passive scalars in a (generally non-turbulent) prescribed flow \citep{Aref1984, KoshelPrants2006, ArefEtAl2017, Ghil2017}.
+A canonical example is the oscillating double-gyre kinematic flow model, where a laminar flow that models the oceanic double-gyre flow with a strong seasonal variability leads to chaotic advection in the ocean and non-trivial transport statistics \citep{YangLiu1997, YangLiu1994, Yang1996, KoshelPrants2006, AharonEtAl2012, Ghil2017}.
+However, employed to provide a qualitative understanding of physical processes associated with passive fluid mixing and transport, such studies do not include any feedback mechanism. {Note that the box models and the kinematics models have an important common feature: they both use a prescribed spatial form of the velocity field to study transport phenomena.}